codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 **Arguments**: None

-Forces translate this method as TestFixtureTearDown, overriding existing one (if any).
-Also, forces method to be static.
+Forces translation of this method as `TestFixtureTearDown`, overriding any existing one.
+Also forces the method to be static.

 ### CppPlaceAfter ###